-D. Placement: Your school should place you in the right class suitable for your level, noting that students from Arabic background should not exceed 50% of the total class.
+D. Placement: Your school should place you in the right class suitable for your level, noting that students from the same background should not exceed 50% of the total class.
 The number of students in the class should not exceed 15 students to acquire the best education.

 E. Homework: Your school should give you daily homework to invest your time at home to improve your level of English quickly.